-- 1. The State Motor Pool offers vehicles to employees traveling on Court business and may be utilized if the traveler choses to do so. - 2.
+- 2. Procedures for using State Motor Pool are contained in the Travel Claim Procedures.
+These procedures must be followed when using a motor pool vehicle. - 3.
 Individuals not traveling on Court business may not travel in State Motor Pool Vehicles.